flairNLP/fundus/docs/3_how_to_filter_articles.md

 You do so by making use of the `url_filter` parameter of the `crawl()` method.
 There is a built-in filter called `regex_filter` that filters out URLs based on regular expressions.

-Let's crawl a bunch of articles with URLs not including the word `advertisement` or `podcast` and print their `resuestd_url`'s.
+Let's crawl a bunch of articles with URLs not including the word `advertisement` or `podcast` and print their `requested_url`'s.

 ````python
 from fundus import Crawler, PublisherCollection